IncogOwl/sp24-cse110-lab4/expose/javascript/part2.md

 D. 3null

-It returned this output because it converted the null value to a string value and appended it to the string value '3' and returned 3null.
+It returned this output because it converted the null value to the string value 'null' and appended it to the string value '3' and returned 3null.

 E. 4